cellwebb/glm_awsomify_proxy/README.md

 ## Features

-- **API Key Management**: Accepts a JSON configuration of API keys and manages them for round-robin rotation.
+- **Smart API Key Management**:
+  - Sticks with one key until it hits rate limits (429 errors)
+  - Automatically switches to the next available key only when needed
+  - Tracks cooldown periods for each key
+  - **Waits and retries** if all keys are rate-limited instead of failing immediately
 - **Request Forwarding**: Forwards all incoming HTTP requests to the Cerebras API endpoint (`https://api.cerebras.ai/v1/`).
-- **Dynamic Authorization**: Injects the `Authorization: Bearer <api_key>` header dynamically for each request using the current key in rotation.
+- **Dynamic Authorization**: Injects the `Authorization: Bearer <api_key>` header dynamically for each request using the current key.
+- **Intelligent Error Handling**:
-- **Error Handling & Retry**: Automatically rotates keys and retries requests on receiving `429 Too Many Requests` or `500 Internal Server Error` responses.
+  - Automatically rotates keys on `429 Too Many Requests` or `500 Internal Server Error` responses
+  - Marks keys as temporarily unavailable and tracks when they can be retried
+  - Waits for the next available key instead of immediately failing
 - **Concurrency Support**: Built with `aiohttp` to efficiently handle multiple concurrent requests with thread-safe key rotation.
+- **Status Monitoring**: Built-in `/_status` endpoint to monitor API key health and rotation state.

 ## Requirements